 Start by installing the Arena WordPress Plugin.
 It just takes a few minutes if you already have your Arena account set up.

-After installing the WordPress plugin, a new Arena button will appear available in WordPress when you create or edit an existing WordPress post.
+After installing the WordPress plugin, you will have access to an Arena button.
+The Arena button is available whenever you edit or create a WordPress post.
 Clicking on the Arena button will open a window like this:

-Once you click the Add button, the embed code will directly appear in your WordPress post as shown in the example below:
+Once you click the Add button, the embed code will directly appear in your WordPress post.

 While WordPress is a popular platform, your organization might be using a different CMS platform.
 In those cases, the following steps may help to embed Arena Live Chat on your website.
-If you run into challenges, contact Arena for support.
+If you run into challenges, visit the Arena Help and Support Center.